I can’t rent my home in Denver. What should I do?

 I’m going to give you all the questions you should be asking yourself, all the information you should be collecting as you go through the listing process, and help you decide what is causing this thing not to turn around.

-So let’s take a look at 6 factors to look at when trying to understand why your house isn’t renting in Denver, CO.
+So let’s take a look at 6 factors to look at when trying to understand why your house isn’t renting in Denver, CO, and what you can do about it.

 The first thing I would check is your online listings.
 Number one, I would make sure it’s even appearing in places like Zillow and Trulia.